GUIDE 2024

 But that doesn’t mean it’s easy to start as a freelance grant writer.
 There are a lot of proposal writers with extensive experience, so you need to be at the top of your game.
 Furthermore, as a freelancer, you manage your finances which is a day job on its own.

-What is Freelance Proposal Writing?
+What is a Freelance Proposal Writer?

 It might come as a surprise that most people don’t switch to freelancing because of money.
 Research shows that only about 7% do it for financial reasons and 40% for personal growth.

-Freelancing has several advantages and disadvantages.
+Freelance writing has several advantages and disadvantages.
 Some of the benefits are:

 • Flexibility – As a freelancer, you create your schedule and decide if you want to work remotely or from a freelance hub.

-• Autonomy You hand-pick what projects to work on.
+• Autonomy – You hand-pick what projects to work on.

 Naturally, freelancing has some disadvantages as well:

-• Self-discipline – You need to create a strong work ethic to avoid “I’ll do it later” traps that come with autonomy.
+• Self-discipline – You need to create a strong work ethic to avoid the “I’ll do it later” traps that come with autonomy.

 • No training – Most companies will help you learn your craft.
 As a freelancer, you’re on your own.

 Being a freelance proposal writer isn’t for everybody, but if the pros outshine the cons, it’s a worthwhile experience.
+Skilled business proposal writers are especially valued for their ability to fulfill critical project needs for companies and startups.

 To help you become a freelance proposal writer, check out our proposal writing certification course.